Victor Osimhen: 2020–22: First seasons adjustments

-On 31 July 2020, Serie A club Napoli announced the signing of Osimhen, for a club-record fee of €70 million potentially rising to €80 million with add-ons, making him the most expensive African transfer to date.
+On 31 July 2020, Serie A club Napoli announced the signing of Osimhen, for a club-record fee of €70 million potentially rising to €80 million with add-ons, making him the second most expensive African transfer to date.
 On 17 October, Osimhen scored his first goal for Napoli in a 4–1 win against Atalanta.
 Upon scoring, he held up a shirt calling for the ending of the ongoing police brutality in his home country of Nigeria.

 On 13 November, during an Africa Cup of Nations qualifying game played whilst on international break with Nigeria, Osimhen was stretchered off injured.
 This was then diagnosed as a shoulder injury that would keep Osimhen away from the playing field for two months.
 While recovering from the injury, Osimhen was authorised by his club to spend time in his home country, where he got a chance to celebrate his birthday.
 It was during these birthday celebrations that it is believed Osimhen contracted the COVID-19 virus, as he tested positive upon returning to Naples.
 This positive test, together with his shoulder injury, kept Osimhen away from action until his return to the side on 29 January 2021, when he was subbed on for around twenty minutes of Napoli's Coppa Italia win against Spezia.

 On 16 September 2021, Osimhen scored a brace in a 2–2 away draw against Leicester City in the Europa League group stage.
 In November 2021, Osimhen suffered a horrific head injury and a fractured skull and eye socket in Napoli's 3–2 loss to Inter Milan at San Siro.
 He underwent immediate surgery and was forced to miss the Africa Cup of Nations in Cameroon.
 He has been wearing a protective mask since due to risks posed by playing without it and he stated in an interview that he would play in it for the rest of his career, and by the end of the season, he scored 14 goals in Serie A and 18 in all competitions.